KhronosGroup/glTF/extensions/2.0/Khronos/KHR_xmp_json_ld/README.md

 Additionally, the following are recommended:

 - XMP data types are always preferred.
 Only use a non XMP data type if you have no other option.
-- For proper compatibility with [ISO/DIS 16684-3](https://www.iso.org/standard/79384.html), an AboutURI should be included at the root level of each packet in an `@id`.
+- For proper compatibility with [ISO 16684-3](https://www.iso.org/standard/79384.html), an AboutURI should be included at the root level of each packet in an `@id`.
 For most all purposes the value can be left blank.
 - Usage of [IRIs](https://www.w3.org/International/wiki/IRIStatus) are heavily discouraged.
 Where possible, please follow the URI types outlined in the [glTF 2.0 Specification](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#uris).

 #### Lists and Sets